proxpvpx/NoSQL_Injector/README.md

 injected_data: The initial value of the data you're trying to guess.

-charset: A set of characters to test for the injection (e.g., letters, digits, special characters).

 target_url: The target web application's vulnerable endpoint.

 success_indicator: A string that indicates a successful response from the server.